2018 Kerala floods: Corporate and individual

-Chipsan Aviation provided 3 helicopters for rescue & Relief operations.

-CHD Group, a Mangalore-headquartered public health organization led by Dr. Edmond Fernandes, MD has been working tirelessly in championing the needs of tribal communities, adivasis and other backward areas in optimizing their healthcare post disaster.

 Response

 At a press conference on 11 August, Chief Secretary Tom Jose said, "Things are well under control.
 The government is on top of the situation."
 Prime Minister Narendra Modi conducted an aerial survey and offered federal support to Keralites.
-Chief Minister Pinarayi Vijayan described the floods as "something that has never happened before in the history of Kerala" and placed some of the blame on neighbouring Tamil Nadu for releasing excess water from the state-operated Mullaperiyar dam, which worsened the situation.
+Chief Minister Pinarayi Vijayan described the floods as "something that has never happened before in the history of Kerala."

 International

 The United States embassy urged its citizens to avoid traveling to the affected areas.
 The UAE embassy in India issues warning for its citizens regarding the flood.
-The embassy also said that the weather agencies in India have given warnings regarding heavy rainfall in the southern state of Kerala.
-The President of UAE Sheikh Khalifa bin Zayed Al Nahyan has instructed the formation of a national emergency committee to provide relief assistance to people affected by flash floods in the Indian state of Kerala.
+The embassy also said that the weather agencies in India had given warnings regarding heavy rainfall in the southern state of Kerala.
+UAE's President Sheikh Khalifa bin Zayed Al Nahyan ordered the formation of a national emergency committee to provide relief assistance to people affected by flash floods in the Indian state of Kerala.

-There was a controversy regarding an offer of US$100 million from the Government of the UAE.
-The news about UAE aid started to spread with a tweet from CMO Kerala.
-"CM Pinarayi Vijayan informed that the United Arab Emirates will provide Kerala an assistance of ₹700 Crore.
+A controversy arose from an offer of US$100 million in aid from the UAE.
+The Kerala Chief Minister's office wrote "CM Pinarayi Vijayan informed that the United Arab Emirates will provide Kerala an assistance of ₹700 Crore.
 Kerala has a special relationship with UAE, which is a home away from home for Malayalees.
 We express our gratitude to UAE for their support. #KeralaFloodRelief".
-Normally the aid news will be announced by the government officials of the country which is offering the aid.
-Ministry of External Affairs of India clarified that they received no such offer for financial help from any country.
-The UAE Ambassador to India also declared that, officially, there was no announcement on donation to the State of Kerala.
+The Ministry of External Affairs of India clarified that they received no such offer for financial help from any country, and the UAE Ambassador to India declared that no official announcement had been made.

-Rainfall Data
+Rainfall data

 Rainfall departures

 Week by week departures from normal: